Antonio Arnaiz-Villena: Greeks and Sub-Saharans

 Arnaiz-Villena et al. published five scientific articles, where, among other claims, they concluded that the Greek population originates from Sub-Saharan Africa and do not cluster with other Mediterraneans.
 The explanation they offered is that a large number of Sub-Saharans had migrated to Greece (but not to Crete) during Minoan times, i.e. predating both Classical and Mycenaean Greece.
 Those conclusions were related to the "Black Athena" debate and became embroiled in disputes between Greek and ethnic Macedonian nationalists.

 They cited Dörk et al. for having found a marker on Chromosome 7 that is common to Black Africans and, among Caucasoid populations, is found only in Greeks.
 Dörk et al. did find an African-type of cystic fibrosis mutation in Greeks, however this mutation was extremely rare; it was detected only in three Greek families.
 The explanation they offered is quite different from Arnaiz-Villena's.
 Dörk et al. state: "Historical contacts—for example, under Alexander the Great or during the ancient Minoan civilization—may provide an explanation for the common ancestry of disease mutations in these ethnically diverse populations."

 Hajjej et al. claimed to have confirmed the genetic relatedness between Greeks and Sub-Saharans.
 However they used the same methodology (same gene markers) and same data samples like Arnaiz-Villena et al.

 Other authors contradict Arnaiz-Villena's results.
-In The History and Geography of Human Genes (Princeton, 1994), Cavalli-Sforza, Menozzi and Piazza grouped Greeks with other European and Mediterranean populations based on 120 loci (view MDS plot).
+In The History and Geography of Human Genes (Princeton, 1994), Sforza, Menozzi and Piazza grouped Greeks with other European and Mediterranean populations based on 120 loci (view MDS plot).
 Then, Ayub et al. 2003 did the same thing using 182 loci (view dendrogram).
 Another study was conducted in 2004 at Skopje's University of Ss.
 Kiril and Metodij, using high-resolution typing of HLA-DRB1 according to Arnaiz-Villena's methodology.
 Contrary to Arnaiz-Villena's conclusion, no sub-Saharan admixture was detected in the Greek sample.